Tradition | Excellence | Opportunity

 Students will be required to initial the attendance register before writing each exam.

-No student will be permitted to leave the venue in either the first hour or the last 15 minutes of any exam.
-It is in the student’s interest, however, to remain in the exam venue until the end of each exam – thorough checking often reveals costly errors.
+No student will be permitted to leave the venue before the completion of an exam session.
+Thorough checking often reveals costly errors.
 Before leaving the venue, all answer books (whether used or unused) are to be handed in to the invigilators.

 Students involving themselves in any irregular acts or actions place all their results of the entire examination in serious jeopardy such as possible cancellation.
 Such students also expose themselves to expulsion from the examination room as well as possible expulsion, for a period of time to be determined by the Director-General, from participation in any future examinations.
 Said irregular acts or actions include the following (amongst others):